 Uptown!
 Knauer Performing Arts Center is located in downtown West Chester, PA.
-The theater has nine resident companies with three separate performance spaces.
+The theater has eight resident companies with three separate performance spaces.
 Uptown! holds a local TEDx license, hosts a monthly Speaker Series, an Adventure Travel Film program and an annual Singer Songwriter competition.
 In addition, Uptown! also hosts the West Chester Studio for the Performing Arts and is able to offer lessons, classes and summer camps to K-12 students.
 The theater also enjoys a partnership with the YMCA a half a block away, the West Chester Area School District serving as a venue for student orchestra and choral concerts and enjoys an onsite education program with St. Agnes School two blocks away.
 With over 50 performing arts organizations within a 10-mile radius, the theater is fast becoming a home for groups such as the Concordia Chorus, Brandywine Singers, Brandywine Ballet and Balance Dance Company.

 Six years ago four friends discussing their desire for a theater in downtown West Chester came together to form Uptown!
 Entertainment Alliance.
 It moved from a group of friends to a fully functioning board with committees, to build the groundwork needed to achieve its goal of bringing theatre to West Chester.
 With the help of elected officials, Uptown! focused on the National Guard Armory centrally located in downtown West Chester as an option for a theater.
 In May 2015 the Governor signed a bill allowing Uptown! to purchase the Armory from the Commonwealth for $760,000.
 A capital campaign was launched and $4.2 million was raised to purchase, preserve and renovate the Armory as a Theater for film and live performance!